 The faculty works directly with the children and parents, overseeing the day-to-day activities of the classrooms, developing the curriculum, and creating many of the school's festivals.
-The teachers, together with the administration, are responsible for details involved in the functioning and operation of the school.
-Working within committees, they report back regularly to the College of Teachers and the full faculty.
+The teachers, together with the administration, are integrally involved in the functioning and operation of the school.
+Working independently and in committees, they operate under the aegis of the College of Teachers

-The faculty is engaged in an ongoing quest to deeply understand the work and ideas of Rudolf Steiner, which are the basis of Waldorf Education.
-Every effort is made to develop a close and cooperative working relationship in which the faculty, as well as the children, can learn and grow.
+The faculty is committed to understanding and working with the ideas of Rudolf Steiner, the founder of Waldorf Education.
+At the root is an effort to develop close and cooperative working relationships in which the faculty, the students and their families can learn and grow.

-As part of our striving to provide excellence in education for our students, we provide opportunities for the continuous growth and development of our staff through ongoing pedagogical study, staff training, mentoring, and evaluation.
+As part of our striving to provide an excellent education for our students, we foster the growth and development of our staff through ongoing pedagogical study, staff training, mentoring, and evaluation.
 Peer mentoring, as well as support and oversight from the Professional Development Committee, the Pedagogical Director, and the Administrative Director, helps individual teachers and staff members do their best work with the children, their parents, and with each other.
-In addition, we have procedures for formal evaluation that occur on a regular timetable.
+In addition, we have formal evaluations conducted by visiting mentors that occur on a regular timetable.